resotto/python3-docker-devenv/README.md

 ## Why Does Getting Started Work?
 What you did at [Getting Started](#getting-started) was just two things:
 1. Created Data Container.
-2. Created and ran container whose data is based on the Data Container.
+2. Created and ran a container whose data is based on the Data Container.

-In step 1, when you did [`docker run ubuntu:18.04`](https://docs.docker.com/engine/reference/commandline/run/), whose options are omitted here, Docker Daemon looks for the image from local first.
+In step 1, when you did [`docker run ubuntu:18.04`](https://docs.docker.com/engine/reference/commandline/run/), whose options are omitted here, Docker Daemon looks for the image `ubuntu:18.04` from local first.
 If it isn't there, Docker Daemon tries to pull it from Registry, which is [Docker Hub](https://hub.docker.com/) by default.
-So you just pulled [`ubuntu:18.04`](https://hub.docker.com/_/ubuntu?tab=description) image from [Docker Hub](https://hub.docker.com/).
+So you just pulled [`ubuntu:18.04`](https://hub.docker.com/_/ubuntu?tab=description) from [Docker Hub](https://hub.docker.com/).

 <details><summary>What is Registry?</summary><div>
 Registry is just a service that hosts and distributes Docker Image.</div></details><br>